TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 ## 1. Overview

-The primary objective of this repository is to demonstrate advanced SQL capabilities in solving complex business problems regarding **Sales Performance, Customer Retention, and Inventory Optimization**.
+This project main goal is to demonstrate advanced SQL capabilities in solving complex business problems for AdventureWorld dataset.

 ### Table of Contents